University certificate

 9.2.
 Diabetes Mellitus and Pregnancy

 9.2.5.
-Newborn from a Mother with Diabetes Mellitus
+Neonates Born to Mothers with Diabetes Mellitus

 9.3.
 Gestational Diabetes